Preliminary remarks on Infusions

 Infusion containers should be unbreakable and collapsible (closed system).

-• PVC is not recommended as it releases phthalates (DEHP) and can adsorb certain medicines, e.g. it is incompatible with cytostatics and certain drugs such as amiodarone.
-Its use is not recommended in neonatology, obstetrics and paediatrics.
-Since 2020, the PVC flexible bags are no longer MSF standard.
+• PVC is not recommended because it releases phthalates (DEHP) and can adsorb certain medicines.
+For example, it is incompatible with cytostatics and certain drugs like amiodarone.
+Its use is also not recommended in neonatology, obstetrics, and paediatrics.
+Since 2020, PVC flexible bags are no longer the MSF standard.

-• Flexible PVC-free bags have the most advantageous logistic properties: low volume and low weight.
+• Flexible PVC-free bags offer the most advantageous logistic properties, including low volume and low weight.

-• Semi-rigid PVC-free bottles in PE (polyethylene) or PP (polypropylene) remain standard for specific products for which there is no or a limited number of sources available in PVC-free flexible bags.
-They also offer advantages in specific situations: the need to inject larges volumes into the infusion solution or the need for a container that can stand upright.
+• Semi-rigid PVC-free bottles made of PE (polyethylene) or PP (polypropylene) remain standard for specific products where there is no. or only a limited number of sources available of PVC-free flexible bags.
+They also provide benefits in specific situations, such as when large volumes need to be injected into the infusion solution or when a container that can stand upright is required.

 Injection sites

-Containers should have two injection sites protected from contamination:
+Containers should have two injection sites, both protected from contamination:

 • 1 site for adapting the infusion set